UoB-COMSM0110/2024-group-10/README.md

 # 2. Introduction:

 Our game is a shoot-’em-up game inspired by Space Invaders, offering both single and multiplayer modes.
 Space Swarm Shooters is a modern day version, with unique features to diversify our game.
-We’ve introduced diverse enemy types, each with its own distinct behaviour and attack strategies.
+We’ve introduced a range of enemy types, each with its own distinct behaviour and attack strategies.
 This adds an extra challenge to the game by adding a layer of unpredictability to our game.
 To survive, players need to move strategically, aim precisely and eliminate enemies before they launch their attacks.
 Each enemy takedown contributes to the players’ score, as well as the opportunity for power-ups including bullet upgrades.
 As the game continues, the game intensity increases with a climatic attack from the boss enemy.
 Only when the boss is destroyed will players win against the enemies.

 ## How to play!